jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 If you don't have the Live Server extension installed in Visual Studio Code follow these steps

 1. Click the Extensions icon in the left sidebar (or press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>X</kbd> on Windows or Linux, or <kbd>&#8984;</kbd> + <kbd>shift</kbd> + <kbd>X</kbd> on macOS)
-2. Search for Live Server
+2. Search for "Live server"
-3. Install Live Server by Ritwick Dey
+3. Install **Live Server** by Ritwick Dey

-Once installed, VS Code may prompt you to reload.
+Once installed, Visual Studio Code may prompt you to reload.
 :::

 :::{note}